Getting started with OpenTelemetry

 Key Components:

-- Your Application: Instrumented with OpenTelemetry SDKs to generate traces, metrics, and logs
+- Your Application: Instrumented with OpenTelemetry SDKs to generate traces, metrics, and logs.

-- Telemetry Pipeline: Collector (OpenTelemetry Collector or Grafana Alloy) receives, processes, and forwards telemetry data
+- Telemetry Pipeline: Collector (OpenTelemetry Collector or Grafana Alloy) receives, processes, and forwards telemetry data.

 Quickstart: Get up and running in 15 minutes

-This quickstart provides the fastest path to see OpenTelemetry data flowing into FusionReactor Cloud while following production-ready practices.
+This quickstart provides the fastest path to see OpenTelemetry data flowing into FusionReactor while following production-ready practices.

 Production-ready from the start